aledlie/Homage/_posts/2015-08-10-computing-the-cfl-number-for-deformed-grids.markdown

    \end{align}
 $$

 The minimum value of this function is the maximum allowable time-step as determined by the CFL condition.
-Of course, this function is not constant; parts of the grid will have too fine a time-step (i.e. if there is nothing going on in the velocity field there), but since the grid has to advance in time together, we have to take the minimum value.
-Corresponding to the the internal wave field shown above, $$\Delta t(x,z)$$ is shown in the two figured below.
+Of course, this function is not constant, and so parts of the grid will have too fine a time-step (i.e. if there is nothing going on in the velocity field there).
+But this inefficiency is inescapable since the grid has to advance in time together, and so we have to take the minimum value over the whole grid.
+Corresponding to the the internal wave field shown above, $$\Delta t(x,z)$$ is shown in the two figures below.

 <figure>
 <center>